-As a criminal defense attorney located in North Charleston, South Carolina, I know that many people spend the holidays celebrating by exchanging gifts, attending parties, or vacationing and criminals often jump at the opportunity to take advantage of people who have let their guard down.
+As a criminal defense Lawyer in Charleston, South Carolina, I know that many people spend the holidays celebrating by exchanging gifts, attending parties, or vacationing and criminals often jump at the opportunity to take advantage of people who have let their guard down.
 As a result, certain crimes actually become more common during the holidays.
 In this article, I will discuss the most prevalent criminal offenses during the holiday season.

 What are the Most Common Holiday Crimes in South Carolina?